-Working in Primary and Secondary Schools across Norfolk and Suffolk, Senior Practitioners work with pastoral teams and link with external agencies to increase and improve support networks for pupils and families.
+Working in Primary and Secondary Schools in Suffolk, Senior Practitioners work with pastoral teams and link with external agencies to increase and improve support networks for pupils and families.

 We work with the pupil and their family/carers to address issues and support them to work through the barriers so they can be in school, on time, ready to learn and ready to achieve.

 Taking on an advocacy and championing role the team use solution focussed techniques to help create a tailored support plan, comprising of 1:1 sessions, small group workshops, home visits and parenting programmes.

 The Engage Programme incorporates the delivery of Ormiston Families Parental Presence Programme spanned over 10 weeks to groups of up to 12 parents and carers with each session lasting 2 hours.
 This course introduces the concept of Non-Violent Resistance (NVR) and how it can help parents increase their presence in the family.

 Why Ormiston Families?

 'Parental involvement in the form of 'at home good parenting' has a significant positive effect on children's achievement'.
 Desforges.
 2003, Review of Best Practice in Parental Engagement, DfE 2011.